-Section 2313.
+§ 2313.
 Reports by Fleet Operators.

-Once the executive officer has identified a particular designated clean fuel under section 2311.5, every fleet operator shall, for any year in which the fleet operator reasonably expects to operate fleet vehicles certified on a designated clean fuel, supply the following information to the executive officer, at least eighteen months (by June 30) before the start of the year:
+Once the eExecutive eOfficer has identified a particular designated clean fuel under section 2311.5, every fleet operator shall, for any year in which the fleet operator reasonably expects to operate fleet vehicles certified on a designated clean fuel, supply the following information to the eExecutive eOfficer, at least thirty-twoeighteen months (by June April 30) before the start of the year:

-(1) The expected number of low-emission vehicles in the fleet to be operated in the year that will be certified on a designated clean fuel, categorized by designated clean fuel.

-(2) The total volume of each designated clean fuel expected to be used by the vehicles in the year.

-(3) The total volume of designated clean fuel expected to be supplied to the fleet operator's lowemission vehicles during the year from the fleet operator's own dispensing facilities and from facilities that are not retail clean fuel outlets.

-(4) The actual vehicle miles traveled for the prior 12 month period and the estimated vehicle miles travelled for the year in question.
+- (1) The expected number of lowzero-emission vehicles in the fleet to be operated in the year that will be certified on a designated clean fuel, categorized by designated clean fuel. - (2) The total volume of each designated clean fuel expected to be used by the vehicles in the year. - (3) The total volume of designated clean fuel expected to be supplied to the fleet operator's lowzero-emission vehicles during the year from the fleet operator's own dispensing facilities and from facilities that are not retail clean fuel outlets. - (4) The actual vehicle miles traveled for the prior 12 month period and the estimated vehicle miles travelled for the year in question.